 Firstly, and most importantly, Reflexology is not a ‘beauty therapy’.
 Qualifying as a Clinical Reflexologist involves in-depth study of anatomy, physiology and pathology as well as hands-on practice of the many different reflexology techniques.
 It’s not something that can be learned in a weekend or online, despite the increasing availability of these type of courses.

-Reflexology involves massaging and applying pressure to specific points of the feet and hands.
+Reflexology involves massaging and applying pressure to specific points of the feet and/or hands (usually the feet).
 It’s thought to work through a connection between points in those areas (reflexes) and all of the organs and systems of the body.
 It’s hypothesised that it helps the body to re-balance and improve its level of well-being by boosting the body’s own healing reactions.